dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

 + A procedure type if the feature is a procedure or a creation feature, with parameters matching those of the procedure.
 + A function type if the feature is a function, with parameters and results matching those of the function.
-+ A property type if the feature is a property.
++ A property type if the feature is a property, an attribute or a constant.
+  * For an attribute, the property type is read/write
+  * For a constant, the property type is read only.

 The base type (of the procedure, function or property type) is obtained as follow:

 ### Optional type unspecified
 If the agent expression doesn't specify the type, the base type is the class type, with generics if any.

 <!---
 Mode=Default